77063code/aaliya-gallery/README.md

 9. In registeriation form give them an option to be sent an email whn new paintings are posted
 10. The like error messages are not working with every size

+MSC -
+1. When saw user interacting, the username confused them, so have to change that field to login id everywhere

 Aaliya's Art Website
 1. Installing md5 to create hash values